-How To Submit Your Music To Music Licensing Companies
+How To Submit Your Music To Sync Licensing Companies

 But the trick is knowing how to do it effectively.
 So in this post, I’ll cover how to make the right kind of music, how to submit your music to music licensing companies, and what companies are worth checking out.